shahronak47/shinyRatings/README.md

 # Installation

-To install the package you can use -
+To install the package from GitHub, you can use -

 ```
 devtools::install_github('shahronak47/shinyRatings')